-When it comes to making sure you’re heard on the battlefield, nothing quite beats having a dedicated standalone USB microphone.
-As much as the best gaming headset mics have improved over the years, they still can’t hold a candle to the wind when it comes to a plug-in, full-sized microphone.
-Better yet, you can now pick-up some of the best gaming microphones--or at least a fairly serious one -- for well below $100/£100.
+When it comes to ensuring you’re voice is heard on the battlefield, nothing quite beats a dedicated standalone USB microphone.
+As much as the mics on the best gaming headset have improved over the years, they still can’t hold a candle to the wind when it comes to a plug-in, full-sized microphone.
+Better yet, you can now get some of the best gaming microphones -- or at least a fairly serious one -- for well below $100/£100.
 And if you've already outfitted yourself with one of the best gaming keyboards and best gaming mice, opting for an excellent standalone mic is a logical next step to tricking out your battlestation.

 Also, mics aren't just about gaming.
-With many of us stuck at home these days, it's a better time than ever to focus on your hobbies or even work on turning it into a career.
-Whether you want to venture into the world of podcasting, music recording, streaming or are just a gamer who wants to make sure that your teammates hear every command barked at them, we’ll find the best gaming microphone to tick all of your particular boxes below.
+With many of us stuck at home, it's a perfect time to focus on hobbies or even work on turning those interests into a career.
+Whether you want to venture into the worlds of podcasting, music recording or streaming or are just a gamer who wants to ensure their teammates hear every command barked at them, you'll find the best gaming microphone to tick all of your particular boxes below.